togatoga/screwsat/README.md

 [![Crates.io](https://img.shields.io/crates/v/screwsat)](https://crates.io/crates/screwsat)

 A very simple CDCL(Conflict-Driven-Clause-Learning) SAT Solver in `Rust`.
 The total line of `solver` is around `400` lines.
-I wrote it very simple to help people(including me) understating the inside of SAT Solver.
+I wrote it very simple to help people(including me) understand the inside of SAT Solver.

-I have implemented the core SAT Solver algorithms and techinques in `screwsat`.
+I have implemented the core SAT Solver algorithms and techniques in `screwsat`.
 #### Algorithms and Techniques
 - CDCL(Conflict-Driven-Clause-Learning)
 - Back Jump